JAlcocerT/JAlcocerT/content/blog/outro-encryption.md

 * https://capjs.js.org/

-Cap is a lightweight, modern open-source CAPTCHA alternative designed using SHA-256 proof-of-work
+Cap is a lightweight, modern **open-source CAPTCHA alternative** designed using [SHA-256](#the-sha256-algorithm) proof-of-work

-> I discovered it recently, [here](https://jalcocert.github.io/JAlcocerT/selfhosted-apps-may-2025/)
+> I discovered CAPjs recently, [here](https://jalcocert.github.io/JAlcocerT/selfhosted-apps-may-2025/)

+> > And it looks like a great tool to place in front of your webapp DB Authentication

 ## The SHA256 Algorithm